Arts & Culture Finance is now part of Figurative

 We are delighted to have launched as Figurative – a new, independent not-for-profit supporting impact, investment and innovation in the cultural and creative sector.
 Fran Sanderson, CEO, introduces the organisation.

-The leading African & Caribbean dance theatre company is using its loan to create a modern and well-resourced centre for degree students and the local community.
+The leading African & Caribbean dance theatre company is creating a modern, well-resourced centre for degree students and the local community.

 James Cross is an Investment Associate at Figurative.

-Key Changes is an arts and health charity that promotes positive mental health through music.
-The organisation will use its investment to scale its existing music engagement and recovery programme in secure mental health units and the wider community.
+The arts and health charity will scale its existing music engagement and recovery programme in secure mental health units and the wider community.

 The mosaics studio will use its loan to create a venue for a new mosaic focused education programme.